Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Drunken Tinker, The / An Tincéir Ar Meisce / The Yellow Tinker / Yellow Tinker #1 / The Jolly Tinker / Dick Cosgrove's Reel / Dick Cosgrove's / Cosgrove's Reel / The Cosgrove Fiddle (also in G Dorian, also in G Mixolydian, also with 2nd part doubled; or, instead, two or three slightly different tunes could possibly be distinguished across all of these sources, in which case the titles of them would be probably The Yellow Tinker from Donegal, The Drunken Tinker from Connaught, and then Dick Cosgrove's, the one more similar to #552) (compare 1st part with 1st part of #552)
+Drunken Tinker, The / An Tincéir Ar Meisce / The Drunken Traveller / The Yellow Tinker / Yellow Tinker #1 / The Jolly Tinker / Dick Cosgrove's Reel / Dick Cosgrove's / Cosgrove's Reel / The Cosgrove Fiddle (1st in set The Drunken Mason on BCstls 1) (also in G Dorian or G Mixolydian or B Dorian, also with 2nd part doubled; or, instead, two or three slightly different tunes could possibly be distinguished across all of these sources, in which case the titles of them would be probably The Yellow Tinker from Donegal, The Drunken Tinker from Connaught, and then Dick Cosgrove's, the one more similar to #552) (compare 1st part with 1st part of #552)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.